mmibbetson/presentations/signatures.md

 ---
-title: "What's in a Function Signature?"
+title: What's in a Function Signature?
+sub_title: The Power of Code Contracts
 author: mmibbetson
 ---